 Avoid: The Food and Drug Administration does not recommend applying anything topical with benzocaine (like Orajel) until children are at least two years old because of the risk of a serious blood disorder.
 Additionally, they don’t recommend using any homeopathic remedies because of the inconsistencies in amounts of potentially harmful ingredients.

-We also don’t recommend placing jewelry (necklaces, bracelets, etc.) on your baby designed to help with reducing teething symptoms, like amber.
-Unfortunately, they can become choking or strangulation hazards and there isn’t any credible evidence that they relieve symptoms.
-They’re totally pretty, though, we get it!
-Nothing wrong with you wearing one yourself if you like them.
+What about placing jewelry (necklaces, bracelets, etc.) on your baby designed to help with reducing teething symptoms, like amber?
+The truth is that there isn’t any credible evidence that they relieve symptoms, just anecdotal stories.

 Caring for Your Baby’s Gums and New Teeth